llamadigital/refinerycms-subscriptions/readme.md

 * Specify who is notified when a new email subscription is received
 * Customise an auto responder email that is sent to the person making the subscription
 * Export a CSV file of all your newsletter subscriptions
+* Optionally require an activation page is visited from a confirmation email.
+* Optionally tag the subscription with one or more types.

 When newsletter subscriptions come in, you and the customer are notified.